brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 Export the MongoDB Demos as a zip file from https://github.com/brittonlaroche/MongoDB-Demos.
 Press the green button in the upper right labled __"Clone Or Download"__ and press the download a zip file link.

 #### 4. Extract the zip file
 Exctact the zip file to the directory you installed the stitch-cli tool.
-The shipping application stitch export is located under (stitch-cli path)/MongoDB-Demos-master/Applications/Customer-MDM/customer
+The customer single view application stitch export is located under (stitch-cli path)/MongoDB-Demos-master/Applications/Customer-MDM/customer

 #### 5. Log in via stitch-cli
 log into your atlas cluster with your API key (public and pprivate keys) with the stich command line tool.